SMI/StructuredReports/doc/annotation_creation.md

     'cmp' is an invalid keyword argument for sort()docanalysis(587) root 2021-07-05 15:40:19,811 INFO knee [1285, 1289] ruled by not_mention_filters.json
 ```

-Fixed the source code to use a different cmp, see the repo commits
+Now fixed the source code to use a different cmp, see the repo commits